emaphp/eMapper/README.md

 //PostgreSQL: SELECT Users_Clean()
 $mapper->Users_Clean();

-//if database prefix is set then is used as a prefix
+//if database prefix is set it is used as a prefix
 $mapper->setPrefix('COM_');

 //MySQL: CALL COM_Users_Clean()
-//PostgreSQL: CALL COM_Users_Clean()
+//PostgreSQL: SELECT COM_Users_Clean()
 $mapper->Users_Clean();
 ```